Measuring Body Fat

-The information booklet from the InBody site was helpful and the type of kit is illustrated above.
+The information booklet from the InBody site was helpful, and the type of kit is illustrated above.
 The handles are gripped with the palms.
 You have to stand on two shiny plates to improve skin contact.
-It is easy to wonder if this works on the basis of the electric chair given the word electrical appears in the bumph!
+It is easy to wonder if this works on the basis of the electric chair, given the word electrical appears in the bumph!
 Fortunately, this is all painless.
-Using a password I could compare it to measurements later on and see if I could meet my goals.
+Using a password, I could compare it to measurements later on and see if I could meet my goals.
 Of course, the goal I am aiming for is to reduce my body fat.
 Height is measured in (cms).
 I seem to have dropped a couple of centimetres.
 My age is added.
 The brochure shows a svelte woman without an ounce of fat or should I say gram!
 Why do they do that – show people young, fit, beautiful in their prime?
-I want to see people like me, or indeed as the image is shown on the front of this article!
+I want to see people like me, or indeed, as the image is shown at the front of this article!

 https://www.ledleisure.co.uk/inbody